-Theorem 2.10.
-The time complexity of Algorithm 10 is $\mathcal{O}(D)$, the message complexity is $\mathcal{O}(nm)$, where D, n, m are defined as in Theorem 2.9.
+Theorem 3.7 (Analysis of Algorithm 14).
+The time complexity of Algorithm 14 is O(D), the message complexity is O(nm), where D, n, m are defined as in Theorem 3.6.

 Proof: We can prove the time complexity by induction.
 We claim that a node at distance d from the root has received a message "d" by time d.
 The root knows by time 0 that it is the root.
 A node v at distance d has a neighbor u at distance d-1.
 Node u by induction sends a message "d" to v at time d-1 or before, which is then received by v at time d or before.
 Message complexity is easier: A node can reduce its distance at most n-1 times; each of these times it sends a message to all its neighbors.
-If all nodes do this, then we have $\mathcal{O}(nm)$ messages.
+If all nodes do this we have O(nm) messages.

-• Algorithm 9 has the better message complexity and Algorithm 10 has the better time complexity.
-The currently best algorithm (optimizing both) needs $\mathcal{O}(m+n\log^3 n)$ messages and $\mathcal{O}(D\log^3 n)$ time.
-This "trade-off" algorithm is beyond the scope of this chapter, but we will later learn the general technique.
+• Algorithm 13 has the better message complexity and Algorithm 14 has the better time complexity.
+The currently best algorithm (optimizing both) needs $O(m + n \log^3 n)$ messages and $O(D \log^3 n)$ time.
+This "trade-off" algorithm is beyond the scope of this course.

-2.4 MST Construction
+3.4 MST Construction